 The Great Planetary Museum

-From the Museo de Coca in La Paz, Bolivia, to Sir John Soane's House in London, from the art island of Naoshima in Japan to the Museum of Jurassic Technology in L.A., Pico Iyer weaves together a lifetime of visiting museums to offer suggestions of what they can do—and what they shouldn't try to do—amid all the competing temptations of our multimedia age.
-To what extent should a museum be forum, lecture-hall, and high-class restaurant, and how much a sanctuary from all of that?
+From the Museo de Coca in La Paz, Bolivia to Sir John Soane's House in London, from the art-island of Naoshima in Japan to the Museum of Jurassic Technology in L.A., Pico Iyer weaves together a lifetime of visiting museums to offer suggestions of what they can do—and what they shouldn't try to do—amidst all the competing temptations of our multi-media age.
+How much should the museum be forum, lecture-hall and high-class restaurant, how much a sanctuary from all of that?

 Praise for Pico Iyer